-- 1. Consist of members appointed by the LCCMR Co-Chair. - 2.
-Conduct in-depth review of topics assigned by LCCMR Co-Chair, including hearings and fact-finding trips. - 3.
-Submit findings and recommendations to full LCCMR.
-When special studies requiring outside staffing are deemed necessary, the Executive Committee must approve a work agreement.
-In the case of a contingency account allocation for a study to be initiated, the recommended allocation must be submitted to the full LCCMR for approval and recommendation to the Governor per M.S.
+- 1. Consist of members appointed by the LCCMR chair. - 2.
+Conduct in-depth review of topics assigned by LCCMR chair, including hearings and fact-finding trips. - 3.
+Submit findings and recommendations to the full LCCMR.
+When special studies requiring outside staffing are deemed necessary, the executive committee must approve a work agreement.
+In order for an Emerging Issues Account allocation for a study to be initiated, the recommended allocation must be submitted to the full LCCMR for approval and recommendation to the Governor per M.S.
 116P. - 4.
-Committee meetings to be authorized by LCCMR Legislative Co-Chair and arranged by the Committee Chair.
+Committee meetings to be authorized by LCCMR legislative chair and arranged by the committee chair.